Visiting Fellowships 2025: frequently asked questions

 Who do I put as the Primary Organisation?

-The Primary Organisation is the UK host organisation rather than your current employer, if you are employed.
+The Primary Organisation is the UK host organisation rather than your current employer / home institution.
 This organisation should be selected from the ‘lookup primary organisation’ box on Flexi-Grant.

 What should an Institution Head of Department statement include?